eugenius1/eugenius1.github.io/_posts/2017-04-25-i-did-a-clinical-trial-and-survived.md

 [![Calendar showing date commitments as well as 3 repeat blood sample dates.](/img/blog/2017/clinical-trial-calendar.png)](/raw/img/blog/2017/clinical-trial-calendar.png)

 I didn't realise at screening, but the dates I was given were perfect.
 Apart from the first 4 outpatients in the first week, the rest fall on Wednesdays which I had free.
 So if you're going to do a trial, **dates and availability are very important** to keep in mind.
+If your commute time is long I would highly suggest you go for fewer outpatients and more nights in-house.

 # What I discovered